priyanka1502-cod3/InsClaimPred/README.md

-# 💼 Insurance Claim Prediction using Random Forest
+# 💼 Insurance Claim Prediction using ML

-## 📌 Objective:
+## 📌 Objective
-To develop a predictive model that forecasts the likelihood of a claim based on customer and policy features.

-## 🔧 Tools & Technologies:
-- Python | Pandas | NumPy
+Predict if a customer will file an insurance claim using demographic and policy-related data.

+## 🛠️ Methods
-- Random Forest, Logistic Regression
+- Logistic Regression
+- Random Forest
-- Data Cleaning, Feature Engineering
+- Feature Selection
+- Imputation for missing values

-## 📊 Outcome:
+## 🎯 Result
-Increased model prediction accuracy by 15%.
-Improved claim handling using real-time prediction capability.

-## 🧠 Learning Outcome:
-Solidified my understanding of ML pipelines and model deployment steps.
+15% improvement in predictive accuracy.
+Improved customer segmentation and policy review process.

+## 🔧 Tech Stack
+Python, Pandas, NumPy, Scikit-learn